Altium Concord Pro: Real-time PCB Component Traceability for All Requirements

 Enhanced MCAD design tools in Altium Concord Pro

-These pain points around component sourcing might sound like a major challenges that require multiple tools and managed datasets from multiple vendors.
-In the past, designers and project managers were forced to crawl distributor websites or use separate managed databases that do not provide full supply chain visibility.
+These pain points around component sourcing might sound like major challenges that require multiple tools and managed datasets from multiple vendors.
+In the past, designers and project managers were forced to crawl distributor websites or use separately managed databases that do not provide full supply chain visibility.
 This slows down the production planning process and doesn’t help you meet your component traceability requirements.

 If you have tools that provide supply chain visibility directly in your PCB layout software, you won’t be blindsided by changes in the supply chain once your designs reach your manufacturer.
-Enter Altium Concord Pro: the only managed component database that integrates directly alongside the industry standard design tools in Altium Designer.
+Enter Altium Concord Pro: the only managed component database that integrates directly alongside the industry-standard design tools in Altium Designer.
 Component data updates will quickly pass to your schematic and layout, and you can quickly access sourcing information at the click of your mouse.

 Enhance Altium Designer with Altium Concord Pro

-With Altium Concord Pro, project managers and PCB layout designers have the tools they need to ensure the components that appear in their designs are fully traceable and are up to date.
+With Altium Concord Pro, project managers, and PCB layout designers have the tools they need to ensure the components that appear in their designs are fully traceable and up to date.
 The infamous “footprint not found” error that plagues other design programs is solved thanks to the unified data model that drives Altium Designer and Altium Concord Pro.
 These features are easily accessible within Altium Designer and are integrated alongside your standard PCB layout and manufacturing planning features.

 The level of integration offered by Altium Concord Pro does not stop there.
-These component model and footprint updates are passed directly into the native MCAD tools in Altium Designer, and they integrate with other programs like SolidWorks and Autodesk Inventor as plugins.
+These component models and footprint updates are passed directly into the native MCAD tools in Altium Designer, and they integrate with other programs like SolidWorks and Autodesk Inventor as plugins.
 This makes enclosure design more accurate and allows mechanical designers to collaborate alongside electrical designers.
 You’ll never need another piece of 3rd party component traceability software.

 - Altium Designer’s unified environment for circuit board design only improves with the data management and sourcing tools in Altium Concord Pro.
 Importing real-time data into your PCB layout software helps reduce lead times and prevents unnecessary rework during the manufacturing process.